lukeb667/SquidInk/README.md

 # Squid Ink
 ### To set up local workspace:
 1. Install Node and npm (https://nodejs.org/en/download)
-2. Download the contents of this repository to the folder.
+2. Download this repository and navigate to the root directory
 3. Next, run `npm install electron --save-dev`
 4. Try `npm run start` to test that everthing is working